NL647/etsy_scraper/README.md

 # etsy_scraper
-Scrape data from etsy + keyword analysis.
+A script to scrape data from etsy + keyword analysis.